Recommendations in creating namespaces for Genesys Multicloud CX services deployment.

 Namespace for third-party services

-You can create a different namespace for installing the backend infrastructure services like Redis, PostgreSQL, etc. as long as the Genesys Engage service deployments have the required network access and the services have resolvable DNS names.
-The best way to manage your backend infrastructure services and Genesys Engage services is to decouple and deploy them in different clusters.
+You can create a different namespace for installing the backend infrastructure services like Redis, PostgreSQL, etc. as long as the Genesys Multicloud CX service deployments have the required network access and the services have resolvable DNS names.
+The best way to manage your backend infrastructure services and Genesys Multicloud CX services is to decouple and deploy them in different clusters.